ppotturi/adp-documentation/docs/index.md

 date: 2024-01-22
 weight: 1
 ---
-# PLEASE NOTE: We are current moving across are documentation to this new repos
+# PLEASE NOTE: We are current moving across documentation to this new repos

 # Defra's Azure Developer Platform